-They are included at the end of each meeting.
-These readings ARE NOT REQUIRED but prepared just in case if you want to find additional information or continue to study specific topics in the future discoveries in the Near East through studying archaeological evidence and available textual sources.
-While the focus of this course is on Mesopotamia, Iran, Anatolia, and Syria-Palestine, other areas such as Egypt will be discussed whenever relevant to the understanding of the primary interest cultures.
-Chronologically, this course covers data from the Neolithic period of time (prehistory: from hunter-gatherers to agriculturalists and early sedentism), through early urbanization (e.g., Ubaid, Eridu and Uruk), rise of complex societies (e.g., Sumer, Elam, Jiroft, Akkad), rise and fall of empires (Assyria and Persia) until the beginning of the Hellenistic period (the 4th century B.C.).
-Variety of archaeological sites will be discussed with regard to their layouts, character, archaeological landscapes, excavated material remains, etc., as based on available archaeological, anthropological, ethnographic, art-historical and other data.
-In order to introduce students to complexity of issues involved in
+This course is designed as an analytical survey of major events and discoveries in the Near East, through studying archaeological evidence and available textual sources.
+While focus of this course is on Mesopotamia, Iran, Anatolia, and Syria-Palestine, other areas such as Egypt and Central Asia will be discussed whenever relevant to the understanding of the primary interest cultures.
+Chronologically, this course covers data from the Neolithic period of time (prehistory: from hunter-gatherers to agriculturalists and early sedentism), through early urbanization (e.g., Ubaid, Eridu, and Uruk), rise of complex societies (e.g., Sumer, Elam, Jiroft, Akkad), rise and fall of empires (the Hittites, Assyria and Persia) until the beginning of the Hellenistic period (the 4th century B.C.).
+Variety of archaeological sites will be discussed with regard to their layouts, character, archaeological landscapes, excavated material remains, etc., as based on available archaeological, anthropological, ethnographic, art-historical, and other data.
+In order to introduce students to complexity of issues involved in archaeological interpretation of ancient cultures and their material remains, different methods and theoretical approaches will be discussed from an interdisciplinary point of view.
+The socalled Asian, Dravidian, Indo-European, Canaanite, and African connections will be explored in their proper archaeological and historical contexts to enhance students' understanding of "globalization" of ancient cultures of the region.
+In addition, specific topics will be selected to discuss "specialized archaeologies," referring to exploration and interpretation of the data regarding, for example, religion, writing, gender and social change.